Fahad-sec/CS50-Cybersecurity-SOLVEK/README.md

 ### 3. File Encryptor

-A simpe Python script to encrypt and decrypt files using Fernet symmetric encryption.
+This script was written as part of my journey learning file encryption with Python and the cryptography module.
+It encrypts and decrypts files using Fernet symmetric encryption.
+It's a simple demo for personal understanding, not meant for production use.

 ## Features
 - Generates and stores encrytion key